 The IGH/CCND3 Plus product consists of probes labelled in green, proximal to the Constant, and within the Variable segment of the IGH region and CCND3 probes, labelled in red.
 The CCND3 probe mix contains a 158kb probe telomeric to the CCND3 gene, including the D6S1017 marker and a second probe covering the 244kb region centromeric to the TAF8 gene, including the D6S400 and the D6S1463 markers.

-Approximately 40-60% of Multiple Myeloma cases are associated with translocations involving the IgH locus at chromosome 14q32 and one of several partners including CCND1, WHSC1 (MMSET), CCND3, MAF or MAFB.
-Cases lacking an IgH translocation are associated with a hyperdiploid phenotype1.
+Approximately 50-60% of multiple myeloma (MM) cases are associated with translocations involving IGH and one of several partners including CCND1, NSD2 (WHSC1) and FGFR3, CCND3, MAF or MAFB1.

-The CCND3/IGH translocation, t(6;14)(p21;q32), has been reported in 4% of multiple myeloma tumours2.
-However, it is also characteristic of a variety of other B-cell malignancies, including plasma cell leukaemia, diffuse large B-cell non-Hodgkin lymphoma (DLBCL) and Splenic Lymphomas with Villous Lymphocytes (SLVLs)3.
-CCND3 has been identified as a putative oncogene that is dysregulated as a consequence of the translocation2.
+CCND3 has been identified as a putative oncogene that is dysregulated as a consequence of the t(6;14)(p21;q32) translocation2.
 The translocation appears to be mediated by an error in IgH switch recombination as it has been shown that in KMM-1 cell lines, the translocation disrupts a switch sequence in this region and results in juxtaposition of CCND3 with the IGH promoter, thus elevating the levels of CCND3 expression2.
-It is thought that this mechanism is similar in all cases of IgH translocation.
-Most breakpoints appear to be clustered in a region that is fewer than 200kb centromeric to CCND32 and this region is flanked by the Cytocell probe.
+It is thought that this mechanism is similar in all cases of IGH translocation.
+Most breakpoints appear to be clustered in a region that is fewer than 200kb centromeric to CCND32.

 I first came across Cytocell FISH probes in a previous lab I worked in and I was struck by the quality of the products.
 Since this time, I have been recommending and introducing Cytocell probes across all application areas — now they are the primary FISH probes used in our lab.
 They have an excellent range of products and their ready-to-use reagent format saves considerable time.
 As a matter of fact, at a recent conference there was a discussion about the lack of commercial probes for a particular disorder and I was happy to point the participants in the direction of the Cytocell catalogue, which contains the exact probes required.
 Elizabeth Benner, Medical Technologist at the University of Arizona Health Network